 Co-owner of Aspen Leaf Interiors, Marcio is a true team player who sees each project as an opportunity to interpret and execute their client’s visions, within the parameters of the building location and the clients’ lifestyles.
 Native Trails connects with Marcio about Aspen Leaf’s award-winning Lake Tahoe design, his kitchen, and his art.

 NT: Your Lahontan-John Keiser Ct project’s Master Bathroom has won awards and has been published in several magazines.
 Tell us more about that project.

 MD: This home is a wonderful example of Mountain/Contemporary residential interior design.
 We used natural materials and color palette to create a clean, minimal interior environment.

 For the Master Bath specifically, our clients wished to create a spa-like environment.
-To accomplish this, we brought the rustic outdoors of the Lake Tahoe setting inside by selecting many natural materials in their raw form – stacked slate in rich warm tones lines the walls and complements the living copper sinks; honed slate slabs deck the cabinetry and the tub surface, and large travertine tiles make up the floor and two of the shower walls.
+To accomplish this, we brought the rustic outdoors of the Lake Tahoe setting inside by selecting many natural materials in their raw form.
+Stacked slate in rich warm tones lines the walls and complements the living copper sinks.
+Honed slate slabs deck the cabinetry and the tub surface.
+Large travertine tiles make up the floor and two of the shower walls.
 In an effort to keep the space as open as possible, a two-sided fireplace was selected, which connects the master bedroom to the bathroom.
 The same materials were used to seamlessly join the two spaces, while still giving privacy to the bath located just on the other side of the fireplace wall.
 This bathroom achieves a great rustic mountain feel while accomplishing its mission of creating a relaxing spa experience.

 NT: What was the most challenging aspect of this project?